 Clinical features 0f Corynebacteria infection

-Two to 6 days after infection, symptoms like fatigue, sickness and swallowing pain 1st occur.
+Two to 6 days after infection, symptoms like fatigue, sickness, and painful swallowing first occur.
 With the typical pharyngeal diphtheria, a yellowish-white fur and musty-sweet mouth odor emerge.
-Infants are often effected with diphtheria up to the nose so that a nose discharge characterized by blood pus occurs.
+Infants are often affected with diphtheria up to the nose so that a nose discharge characterized by blood pus occurs.